harbik/scot/README.md

 # Rust Color Science Library (RCS)

-RCS is an open-source color science library, written Rust;
+RCS is an open-source color science library, for the Rust;
  it implements recommended methods and standards such as defined by the *CIE* (International Commission on Illumination), the *ICC* (International Color Consortium), and the *IES* (Illumination Engineering Society);